Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 Another interesting point for tourists taking a boat ride on the river is to witness the professional skills of the locals rowing boats.

 When rowing the boat across under a small bridge named An Hoi Bridge, they jump on that bridge instead of bowing downwards like any tourist sitting on the boat.
 Then they jump back into the boat and continue to row after the boat has crossed the small bridge.
-When asked about this action, the boatman said that they want to make the trip more interesting for tourists.
+When asked about this action, the boatman said that they wanted to make the trip more interesting for tourists.
 Therefore, you can clap them after observing this amusing act to cheer them up.

 3.3.
 Enjoying Hoi An Specialities